freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 free USB port, and mount it by navigating to **Places ▸ Computer**, and clicking on the encrypted disk.
 You will be prompted to enter its passphrase.

-Open a Nautilus window with admin priviledges by navigating to **Applications ▸ System Tools ▸ Root Terminal**.
+Open a Nautilus window with admin privileges by navigating to **Applications ▸ System Tools ▸ Root Terminal**.
 At the terminal prompt, simply type `nautilus` and hit Enter.
 Type ``ctrl`` + ``l``, type `/live/persistence/TailsData_unlocked`, and hit Enter to navigate there.